Kidney Stones: Causes, Symptoms, Types & Prevention

 - Uric acid stones, which arise due to higher concentrations of this waste product in your urine

-- Struvite stones are also called infection stones.
-People typically get these types of kidney stones if they have a urinary tract infection or UTI
+- Struvite stones.
+People typically get these types of kidney stones if they have a bladder or kidney issues

 - Cystine stones form when there is too much cystine in the blood.
 Cystine is an amino acid that can sometimes build up when your kidneys don’t reabsorb it from your urine